Cham-Myae-40614796/Coursework-group2/use-cases/Use Case Description/Use Case Description 28.md

 The organization has asked for the total population of a region.

 ## Main Success Scenario
-1. Extract all the regions and their population from the world database.
+1. Extract a region and its population from the world database.
-2. Use sum function to totalize the total population of each region.
+2. Use sum function to calculate the total population of a region, total city population of a region, total non-city population of a region.
-3. Print the total population of each region.
+3. Print the total population of a region, total city population of a region, total non-city population of a region.

 ## Extensions
 None.